 Many tests can accurately tell the state of your body and the genetics that can impact your health.
 For instance, urine toxicology tests, genetic tests, and pharmacogenetics (the study of how your genes affect your body’s response to medicines and how safe and effective a drug could be for you) can be extremely useful.

 MedComp Sciences, championed by Brad Schaeffer are advocates for a proactive approach to healthcare and choosing lifestyle factors to complement your health and wellbeing.
-For example, you may have a family history of poor heart health, if you know this you can actively choose to lead a life that strengthens and protects your heart health.
-Also, pharmacogenetic testing can allow you to work with your healthcare providers to develop a plan for their continued health.
+For example, you may have a family history of poor heart health.
+If you know this, you can actively choose to lead a life that strengthens and protects your heart health.
+Also, pharmacogenetic testing can allow you to work with your healthcare providers to develop a plan for your continued health.

 Lack of Exercise